FaraiMathemera/Data-Analysis-Projects/Titanic Prediction (Kaggle)(Knowledge)/README.md

 With this project we want to gain the fundamentals of data analysis, by analysing the factors that determined whether a passenger survived the Titanic disaster or not.

 ## Libraries
-There is significant use of NumPy, Pandas, TFLearn for Neural Network Classifier and Data Visualization Libraries.
+There is significant use of NumPy, Pandas, SciKit Learn for Neural Network Classifier and Data Visualization Libraries.

 ## Approach
 My solution will take the shape of a typical data science project: